-These roasted brussels sprouts are crispy, caramelized and cooked to perfection.
+These roasted Brussels sprouts are crispy, caramelized, and cooked to perfection.

 Okay.
 Hear me out.
-I know Brussels sprouts are not the most popular veggie, but they’re actually superb when roasted!
+I know Brussels sprouts are not the most popular veggie.
+But they’re actually superb when roasted!

 How to Make Roasted Brussels Sprouts

-1. Preheat the oven to 400 degrees F (205 degrees C).
+1. Preheat.
+Preheat the oven to 400 degrees Fahrenheit.

 Tips & Tricks for the Best Roasted Brussels Sprouts